-While pregnancy massage involves the use of massage techniques similar to those of regular massage sessions, pregnancy massage is considered a treatment procedure designed to improve the overall health of an expectant mother.
+While it involves the use of massage techniques similar to those of regular massage sessions, it is considered a treatment procedure designed to improve the overall health of an expectant mother.
 Massage therapy can be incorporated into routine prenatal care as a physical and emotional supplement for improving maternal health and pregnancy outcome.

 Unlike regular massage, you have to speak with your obstetrician or midwife before beginning a pregnancy massage.
 More importantly, there are certain guidelines in a pregnancy massage to ensure the treatment is safe and beneficial to the expectant mother.
 With regular massage, you don’t have to observe stringent safety precautionary measures.
 In addition, the treatment session should be performed by a qualified professional who knows how to handle an expectant mother safely and choose the most appropriate pregnancy massage type that suits specific needs.

 During a regular massage session, you might spend half the time lying face-down on your stomach, which is definitely uncomfortable for a pregnant woman.
 Furthermore, lying facing up is also uncomfortable as it puts pressure on major blood vessels and inhibits blood flow, a position that may make an expectant mother feel nauseated.
 On the other hand, it is adapted to suit the anatomical changes you go through during pregnancy.